Amazon Fire Tablet Not Charging? Here’s How To Fix It

 Test the charging adapter

 If the charging adapter (the little square that plugs into the wall) isn’t working, it’s super easy to figure out the problem.
 Instead of using the charger, use the cable to connect to a computer or other USB power source and see if your Fire will charge from that.
 If it will, then the problem was the charger.
 It’s important to note that not all chargers are created equal; they have different amperages and sometimes even different voltages.
 Most Kindle Fires expect 5 volts at 1.8 amps; if the charging adapter provides less than this, your Fire may charge slowly or not at all.
 The same can be true if you are connecting the USB cable directly to a computer or other USB charging port; those ports can deliver anything from 0.5 amps and up.
-If the charging adapter is the problem, new official ones are relatively inexpensive and easily acquired directly from Amazon.
+If the charging adapter is the problem, new official ones are relatively inexpensive and can be easily acquired directly from Amazon.

 Test the cable

 The charger is only half of the hardware equation – there’s also a USB cable that connects the charger to your Fire.
 Above, we tested the charger.
 Next we need to test the USB cable itself.
 Fortunately all micro-USB cables are basically the same, so borrow another one from a different device (your smartphone, most likely) or from a friend, and see if swapping out cables will get your Fire to charge.
 If it does, then you know the problem was your cable – replace it.
-These are again easily acquired from Amazon.
+These are again easily and cheaply acquired from Amazon.

 Test the charging port

 Many models of the Fire are notorious for having a weak charging port.
 Prolonged connection and reconnection can cause the circuitry inside the Fire where the port connects to the battery cable inside to become loose or detach completely.
-This is particularly a problem for those of us who use our Fires while they’re charging; the charging port was apparently not designed for the stress of having the cable yanked around because someone was holding the tablet while charging it.
+This is particularly a problem for those of us who use our Fires while they’re charging; the charging port was apparently not designed for the stress of having the cable yanked around because someone was holding the tablet while it was charging.
 When you connect the charging cable, make sure the cable is seated securely.
 If it seems secure, try to gently move the cable while in the socket.
 If it moves around, it may be loose.

 Lay the Fire down flat and insert the charger.
 This can cause the wires inside to connect again and allow the device to charge.
-While not ideal, it keeps it working for now, and if this works where other charging attempts have failed, then you know the problem is with the port itself.
+While not ideal, it keeps it working for now.
+If this works where other charging attempts have failed, then you know the problem is with the port itself.
 While not for the faint hearted, this guide shows you how to check the connections within the Fire.
 I would suggest only trying this if your Fire is out of warranty and you are confident in what you are doing.
 Otherwise, you’ll either have to baby the connection when you charge it, or replace the whole unit.

 Reset the Fire